h0ngcha0/liuhongchao.github.io/_posts/2021-07-03-liberty-and-constraint.md

 game of [Go](https://en.wikipedia.org/wiki/Go_(game)) will not be able to librate the mind-blowing creativities from the players.
-The limited form of expression offered by the likes of Tiktok, Twitter and WeChat seems to have unleashed the creativity from their users and therefore created more sticky networks.
+The limited form of expression offered by the likes of Tiktok, Twitter and WeChat seems to have unleashed the creative energy from their users and therefore created more sticky networks.
 Often times, less is more, constraint is liberty.
 This probably has to do with our **limited mental capacity** as human beings.
 Constraints abstract things away, sometimes at the